Saint Library

 680

-Sebastian is invoked during a devastating plague in Rome; his intercession is credited with ending the epidemic, establishing his patronage over plague victims.
+Sebastian is invoked during a devastating plague in Rome; his intercession is credited with ending the epidemic, establishing his patronage over plague victims and securing his place among the Fourteen Holy Helpers.

 c.
 255